portability-py-project/msr-submission/README.md

 # Artifact

-This artifact contains data for our paper analyzing portability issues in Python projects.
+This artifact contains data for our paper "An Empirical Analysis of Portability Issues in Python Projects".

 ## Setup